Originally published March 22, 2018

 Discovered in Ethiopia, Lucy belongs to a group of pre-human creatures called Australopithecus.
 There is a lot of speculation about her, but scientists are pretty sure that she is a female – because of her pelvic bone – and that she walked upright like a human.
 This was a big deal back in the 1970s.

 Today we know more about our early ancestors, but of course it’s hard to know a whole lot about Lucy, who lived around 3.2 million years ago.
 We learn a lot from her, especially from teeth – of which Lucy has precious few left.
-You’ll find out during the THATNat hunt, Dinosaurs and Extinct Beasts, how many teeth she actually had.
+You’ll find out more during the THATNat hunt, Dinosaurs and Extinct Beasts.